gilenta/jspsych-voice-recorder/README.md

 # jspsych-voice-recorder
 Custom jsPsych plugin to record sound snippets and save them to server as mp3 files.

-It is based on https://github.com/mattdiamond/Recorderjs
+It is based on https://github.com/mattdiamond/Recorderjs for recording and some other thing that I will add for saving files as mp3.

 In order for the plugin to work, the main experiment file needs to contain a request to access the user's microphone (example included).
 The experiment will only start once the audio stream has been initiated.